Strawberry Wine (Deana Carter song): Music video

-Accompanying the scenes of Deana are actors portraying the song's narrator in two time periods, and the narrator's grandparents who are described in the lyrics as owning the farm on which the young love affair takes place.

-The young couple are first seen resting on the porch of Old Oaks mansion, in a nearby tree swing, driving down a rural country road (actual location: Fairgrounds Road) in a 1971 rally sport Chevrolet Camaro, and sitting on the railroad tracks at a CSX Railroad train yard located one mile south of Old Oaks Farm.

-The senior couple depicts the narrator's grandparents.
-The elderly couple are seen sitting on the mansion's porch, the grandfather with a violin in his hands and his wife rocking in a porch rocking chair.
-The elderly couple is seen running through the gardens of the Old Oaks mansion while holding hands, and in the soybean fields surrounding the mansion.
+In the music video, scenes vary between Carter singing in the present day and flashbacks featuring the song's narrator, her love interest, and her grandparents.
+Carter is seen in several rooms throughout the Old Oaks mansion, in the adjacent fields in front of a nearby hay storage barn located west of the mansion, and in the front yard rope swing.
+The young couple are first seen resting on the porch of the mansion, in a nearby tree swing, driving down a rural country road (actually the adjacent Fairgrounds Road) in a 1971 rally sport Chevrolet Camaro, and sitting on the railroad tracks at a CSX Railroad train yard, located one mile south of Old Oaks Farm.
+The narrator's grandparents are shown sitting on the mansion's porch, running through the gardens of the Old Oaks mansion while holding hands, and in the soybean fields surrounding the mansion.

-The song's coda depicts the narrator imagining herself returning to the farm in her middle-aged years while at the rope swing and on the rural road.
+The song's bridge depicts the narrator imagining herself returning to the farm in her middle-aged years while at the rope swing and on the rural road.
 Thereafter she imagines a requited love in which the she and her former love interest are together.
 This middle-aged couple is seen in vignettes throughout the farm, including standing in front of the farm's hay storage barns and adjacent to the mansion's garden fence.

-Old Oaks Farm is also a setting of the poem "True Love," written by the United States' first Poet Laureate Robert Penn Warren.
-Today, the farm is owned by Emily Riggins Humphreys, the wife of the late founder of Humphreys and Partners Architects.
-The mansion is open to the public as a lodging and events venue.
+Old Oaks Farm is also the setting of the poem "True Love" by Robert Penn Warren.
+As of 2023, the mansion is open to the public as a venue for weddings and other events.